Programme main image

 Merryn Somerset-Webb

-• [Patrons & Premium only] Cafe
+• [Breakfast Event - Patrons & Premium only] Clore

 08.30 - 09.30

-Seventy-five days into the Trump presidency, our expert panel including Russell Napier and Edward Chancellor take a deep dive into the economic impacts…
+Seventy-five days into the Trump presidency, our expert panel including David McWilliams (economist, podcaster, and author with Russell…

 Russell Napier Photo